sachinchauhan923/kogito_example/README.md

 ## Description

-A quickstart project that shows the use of business rules and processes
+A quickstart project that shows the use of business rules and processe

 This example shows